 - How to analyze costs and income and be able to incorporate them into a business plan

-The bulk of the course happens on your own time, with discussions, readings, and assignments in Teachable, our virtual classroom.
-To add to the experience, webinars will be woven into the online interface of the course to allow you to meet on a weekly basis to learn from outside presenters and ask questions to address your farm issues in real time.
+The bulk of the course happens on your own time with discussions, readings and review quizzes (not graded!) posted in Teachable, our virtual classroom.
+To add to the experience, live webinars will be woven into the online interface of the course to allow you to meet on a weekly basis to learn from outside presenters and ask questions to address your farm issues in real time.
 If you miss a webinar, they are always recorded and posted for later viewing.

-Jim O’Connell is a Resource Educator with Cornell Cooperative Extension
+Jim O’Connell is a former Resource Educator with Cornell Cooperative Extension

 in Ulster County, NY, with responsibilities in berries and grapes.
 His